ajwdewit/pcse/doc/pcse_intro.rst

 Rpy or Rserve.
 Finally, Python is an Open Source interpreted programming language that runs on almost any hardware and operating system.

+Although PCSE was
-Given the above considerations, it was quickly recognized that Python was a good choice.
-Although, PCSE was developed for scientific purposes, it has already been implemented for tasks in production environments and has been embedded in container-based web services.
+developed for scientific purposes, it has already been implemented for tasks in production environments and has been embedded in container-based web services.
+Finally, although PCSE was developed for C python, a stripped-down version of PCSE can also run under IronPython making the integration with the .NET platform possible.

 History of PCSE
 ---------------